keenanromain/AWS-CLF-C02-Study-Guide/README.md

 The AWS Glue Data Catalog is a central repository to store structural and operational metadata for all your data assets.
 For a given data set, you can store its table definition, physical location, add business relevant attributes, as well as track how this data has changed over time.

 Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.
 Kinesis offers four services: Data Firehose, Data Analytics, Data Streams, Video Streams.

+AWS IAM Identity Center is an AWS service that makes it easy to centrally manage access to multiple AWS accounts and business applications and provide users with single sign-on access to all their assigned accounts and applications from one place.